qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_selection.rst

 Single Selection
 ----------------

-The example below shows how to use the single selection API, this example uses the `SelectBox <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.form.SelectBox>`__ widget:
+The example below shows how to use the single selection API.
+This example uses the `SelectBox <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.form.SelectBox>`__ widget:

 ::